Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 is scientific proof for the workings of any of those devices?
 Even if it is done with the best of intentions, we know that the observer influences the outcome - what throws the quantum science

-bit right back at the developers of those brilliant products.
+bit right back at the developers of those harmonizer products.

 https://www.thelancet.com/pdfs/journals/lancet/PIIS0140-6736%2815%2960696-1.pdf